 To evaluate the City's self-assessment of compliance with this paragraph, the Monitoring Team reviewed documentation describing the administrative support provided during the reporting period.
-The City attested that it funded one full-time Program Manager and one half-time Program Coordinator, and it also dedicated partial support from additional City staff, adding that these employees performed a range of responsibilities, including preparation of PCCEP recommendations and statements, coordination of meeting logistics and materials, scheduling and facilitation of events, recruitment and onboarding of new members, training coordination, communication support, and processing of stipends.
+The City attested that it funded one full-time Program Manager and one half-time Program Coordinator, and that it dedicated partial support from additional City staff.
+The City indicated that these employees performed a range of responsibilities, including preparation of PCCEP recommendations and statements, coordination of meeting logistics and materials, scheduling and facilitation of events, recruitment and onboarding of new members, training coordination, communication support, and processing of stipends.
 The City also attested that it provided resources for interpretation services, public broadcasting, event space, refreshments, membership in the National Association for Civilian Oversight of Law Enforcement (NACOLE), and equipment.
-The City also provided information ostensibly collected from public budget documents published by the City which were put forth in support of the determination that the City allocated General Fund resources to support PCCEP's operations to fund salaries, event support, training, communications, and related program expenses.